 Fishing & boating

 The Dennys River is a great place for fishing, canoeing or kayaking.
-Canoes are available free for your use at the cottages.
+Several canoes and 2 kayaks are available free for your use at the cottages.
 There are a variety of life jackets to choose from as well.
-We do not provide kayaks, but you may bring your own of course!
 There is also a row boat for use on Robinson's pond.

 Located in Pembroke, 7.5 miles off U.S. Route 1, Reversing Falls is the site of the coast's most extreme tides.
 There is a picnic area and it is a great place to search for fossils.